 Typically, your driver would know how to route the queries to a replication node, but using non-prepared statements, non-token-aware driver or load-balance can cause the query to reach a node that is not a replica.

 The Non-Token Aware Gauge shows the percentage of queries that reached a node that does not hold that data (a node that is not a replica-node).

-By default, read queries are paged, this means that Scylla will break the results into multiple chunks limiting the reply size.
-Non-Paged queries require all results be returned in one result increasing the overall load of the system and clients and should be avoided.
+By default, read queries are paged.
+This means that Scylla will break the results into multiple chunks limiting the reply size.
+Non-Paged queries require all results to be returned in one result, increasing the overall load of the system and clients and should be avoided.

 The Non-Paged CQL Reads Gauge shows the percentage of non-paged read queries that did not use paging.